PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 	./cleanup.sh <Namespace name> --all

 > The script will only remove the resources created by the AsyncDR setup script and update.sh scripts.
-If you have perfomed some manual tasks during the prepration process, this script will not undo those steps.
-For example if you have enabled the authentication, the cleanup script will not disable that.
+If you have performed some manual tasks during the preparation process, this script will not undo those steps.
+For example, if you have enabled the authentication, the cleanup script will not disable that.

 ---
 ## Troubleshoot

-All the scripts prvided here perform tasks in the background and shows minimum required information on the screen to keep the display clean.
+All the scripts provided here perform tasks in the background and shows minimum required information on the screen to keep the display clean.
 If for some reason you want to check what is going on, you can look at the logs in **debug.log** file by running `tail -f debug.log` in a separate terminal window.